BhavanaTiyyagura/Web-Server/README.md

 # A Simple Web Server in C

-We will write a simple web server that returns files on a certain endpoint.
+A simple web server that returns files on a certain endpoint.

 * Any URL should map to the current `src` directory and files that lie within.
 For example: